scientific-python/devstats.scientific-python.org/site/index.md

 Scientific Python Devstats
 ==========================

-This website tracks the recent development history of the scientific Python ecosystem.
+This website tracks the recent development history of the Scientific Python ecosystem.

 ```{toctree}